 "Offer for sale" means to make a transaction available regardless of any potential outcome.
 "Offer for sale" includes advertising for sale in any media such as a publication or broadcast that carries advertising including visual displays and any print/electronic forms.

-"Online disclosure" means disclosing the ((substitute)) substance(s) contained((, used, or to be used in products or equipment)) or used or the compliance status of the product or equipment by ensuring that the information is available on an internet website that is accessible to the public free of charge.
+"Online disclosure" means disclosing the substance(s) contained or used or the compliance status of the product or equipment by ensuring that the information is available on an internet website that is accessible to the public free of charge.